dendizy/cous/README.md

-# cous
+# dendizy
-cous repository new
+dendizy cous repository new